 Yes, but you must have a just cause for leaving or refusing a job.
-When you apply, the Intake officer will assess your reasons.
-They will talk to you and possibly your employer to make a final decision on your benefits.
+When you apply, the Intake Officer will assess your reasons.
+They will talk to you and possibly your employer to make a final decision about your benefits.
 Read Reasons for Leaving or Refusing a Job to see examples of just cause for not working.

 How to apply for EIA